Axway/amplify-central/content/en/docs/saas_api_gateway/feauth_oauth.md

 4. On the dialog box, select **OAuth Token** from the **Authentication type** list.
 5. On the **Deployments** tab, click **Deploy** to deploy or update a runtime group with the OAuth security.

-Watch the animation to learn how to do this in Amplify Central UI.
+Watch the animation to learn how to do this in Enterprise Marketplace WebUI.

 ![Add OAuth security](/Images/central/OAuthaddproxyauth_animation.gif)